pgEdge/pgedge-docs/docs/enterprise/index.md

 For more information about support for pgEdge Distributed Postgres (VM Edition), [reach out to pgEdge](https://www.pgedge.com/contact).

-!!! info
+!!! note

-    Please note: the platform-specific commands shared in this section work on the majority of the corresponding systems, but may not work on *all* systems.
+   The platform-specific commands shared in this section work on the majority of the corresponding systems, but may not work on *all* systems.
 You may need to find a system-specific command to accomplish the task performed by the commands we've shared.